 - In 2010, Bhutan became the first country in the world to completely ban the sales and production of tobacco products.

 - Television and internet access weren't allowed in Bhutan until 1999.

 - With a reasonable level of fitness, anyone with enough tenacity can hike to Everest Base Camp in Nepal.
-Trekers who visit base camp during May get treated to seeing preparations by Everest climbing teams, lots of helicopters, film crews, and maybe a chance to talk to climbers.
+Trekkers who visit Everest Base Camp during May get treated to seeing preparations by Everest climbing teams.
+The ordinarily empty base camp is bustling with helicopters, film crews, and potential climbers.

 Traveling in South Asia